NolanSmug/NYC-Subway-Journey-Game/README.md

 - File I/O (5)

 **IMPORTANT:** Thinking I was in my M2OEP repository, I created a branch when I started major refactoring for my transfer functionality.
-I was however, in my M1OEP repositry, so I ended up merging that branch to M1OEP.
+I was however, in my M1OEP repository, so I ended up merging that branch to M1OEP.
-I was easily able to sync my M2OEP reposirory with those changes (as it was forked from M1), I just don't want to get points off in case there's any confusion with the commit times/dates.
+I was easily able to sync my M2OEP repository with those changes (as it was forked from M1), I just don't want to get points off in case there's any confusion with the commit times/dates.

 Therefore, my proposed grade for this Project is: **100**